History of multitrack recording: Large format analog recorders

 Advision and Trident were among the first studios in the UK to install 16-track machines.
 Trident installed its first 16-track machine in late 1969.
 "After The Flood", a song from the Van der Graaf Generator album The Least We Can Do Is Wave To Each Other, was recorded at this studio on 16 tracks in December 1969.
 Production of 16-track machines boomed and the number of studios worldwide using these machines exploded during 1970 and 1971.
 By the end of 1971, there were at least 21 studios in London using 16-track recorders in conjunction with Dolby Laboratories noise reduction.
 Artists using Trident at this time also included Genesis and David Bowie as well as Queen who experimented with multitracking extensively most prominently on their albums Queen II and A Night at the Opera.

 Australia's first 16-track recorder was installed at Armstrong's Studios in Melbourne in 1971; Festival installed Australia's first 24-track recorder at its Sydney studio in 1974.
-During the 1970s, 16, 24, and 32 tracks became common in professional studios, with recording tape reaching two and three inches (5.08 cm – 7.62 cm) wide.
+During the 1970s, 16 and 24 tracks became common in professional studios, with recording tape two inches (5.08 cm) wide.
 The so-called "golden age" of large format professional analog recorders would last into the 1990s when the technology was mostly replaced with digital tape machines, and later on, computer systems using hard disk drives instead of tape.
 Some music producers and musicians still prefer working with the sound of vintage analog recording equipment despite the additional costs and difficulties involved.